 “I have always thought that when I finished my studies in secondary school that I would go on to high school, because I can see in the example of my parents, who do not have a high school education, that this is important.
 I don’t want to be in the same situation as they are today.
 I want to win this scholarship so I can continue studying because the economic situation here is very difficult.
 My mother has to stay at home and its only my father that works as a farmer.
 My parents are very concerned about my education and they are the force that encourages me to continue my studies and become a professional.
 I also have a younger sister who is in the secondary school in Barron and so the economic situation for my parents is very difficult.”

-Jorge Manuel – Sponsored by Ron & Joyce Pogue and Rob and Jayne Rupe
+Jorge Manuel – Sponsored for one year by Ron & Joyce Pogue and Rob & Jayne Rupe saw him through university graduation

 “Here is wishing you success in everything you do and blessings you and your family”